MighTy-Weaver/Inefficient-AC-detection/README.md

 Run the `room_xgboost_training.py` to train the model, we use xgboost squared regressor and cross validation to do the training.

 The training shall take about two hours with the `data_compiled` we provided.
+Models will be dumped into `models` folder, and two csv files will be generated, recording the information about results after cross validation and the real-prediction value of each room.
+Please keep these files since we'll use them to plot the figures.

 We provide some demonstrations of the results by the XGBoost models.
 ![Accuracy Distribution Histogram](AccDis.png)